williamsnell/hexchess/docs/sampling/notes.md

     return choices
 ```

-Here's an animation showing a number of divisors, the number of random numbers generated for each method,
-and the instantaneous (black) vs cumulative (green) distributions for each bin.

 In the extreme case (divisor equal to the number of samples), we are doing
 the same amount of work as if for each sample, we'd randomly picked a move.